 Industrial injuries are injuries, diseases or conditions that a worker sustains or contracts performing their job.
 If they are the direct result of negligence or breaches of health and safety legislation by employers, a claim may be made for personal injury compensation.

 What are the categories of industrial injury?

 Industrial injuries fall under two main headings:

-1. Work-related diseases and conditions: these include diseases the worker contracted as a result of their work, such as breathing problems caused by chemicals; cancer caused by their working environment; and asbestosis.
-It also includes, for instance, deafness caused by continual use of machinery
+- Diseases and conditions the worker contracted as a result of their work These include breathing problems caused by chemicals, cancer caused by their working environment and deafness caused by continual use of machinery.

-2. Work-related accidents: these include accidents that occurred as a result of defective machinery; through lack of training on machinery or vehicles; falls from heights; scalds; and so on
+- Work-related accidents including those that occurred as a result of defective machinery, through lack of training on machinery or vehicles, scalds or falls.

 IIDB is available for individuals who:

 - are disabled as a result of a workplace accident;

 - suffer a disease or deafness caused by the workplace or in the course of their work.

 The amount you’re entitled to depends on the seriousness of your disability or condition.